thepwrtank18/Jellylist/README.md

 Note that unless you're using a dedicated API key for the `authToken` parameter, these files will stop working after a while!
 It's best not to save the m3u files, and rather to put the URL directly in your media player of choice.

+## Building/Publishing
+You'll need the .NET 7 SDK.
+You can download this at https://dotnet.microsoft.com/en-us/download/dotnet/7.0.

+Then, run publish.cmd in the Jellylist folder to make a complete build for all platforms.

+Or, you can import the project into your IDE of choice (Visual Studio, Rider, VS Code, etc).
+Rider is recommended.

 ## Screenshots
 ![Screenshot of VLC, playing the 4th/5th episode of Regular Show, season 4](Image0.png)
 ![Screenshot of VLC, showing some of the Regular Show episodes in a list](Image1.png)